KristianLyng/varnishfoo/chapter-3.rst

         # varnishlog -d -g raw -q 'ReqUrl eq "/"'
          2 ReqURL         c /

-An other option for grouping is ``-g session``.
+Another option for grouping is ``-g session``.
 This will behave similar to ``-g request`` for many tests, but it's for a single HTTP session.
 Or in other words: If a client re-uses a connection to issue multiple HTTP requests, ``-g request`` will separate each request, but ``-g session``